terribledactyl/Gerapy_RCE_0.9.7/README.md

 # Gerapy_RCE_0.9.7
 Exploit credited to Jeremiasz Pluta, added some error handling.

+# Readme
-# Readme Copied from LongWayHomie's Github:
+Copied from LongWayHomie's Github

 Gerapy prior to version 0.9.8 is vulnerable to remote code execution.
 This issue is patched in version 0.9.8.
 CVE-2021-43857 is a vulnerability marked as Critical priority (CVSS 9.8) leading to remote code execution.
 This vulnerability works on all versions prior to 0.9.8.
 Tested only on 0.9.6.
 Needs correct credentials.